-Business plans are an important business start-up step for many small business owners, especially those who are pitching their business ideas to investors or credit institutions for funding.
-Because of the vastness of information to be included, business plans can also be one of the most overwhelming parts of starting a business.
+Business plans are a challenging startup step for many small business owners who are pitching their business ideas to investors or credit institutions for funding.
+Because of the vastness of information, business plans can be one of the most overwhelming parts of starting a business.

-Here is a business plan outline that walks you through each section of a basic business plan in the order they typically appear.
+Business plans come in many shapes and sizes; your goal is to convince individuals to buy into your vision, and there's no one-size-fits-all approach to that.
+However, there are a few common elements no plan should lack.
+Follow this business plan outline that walks you through each section of a basic plan in the order they typically appear.

 The executive summary is the first section of your small business plan that is typically written last.
-This section highlights at least one important statement from each of the other sections in your business plan, while also including basic information about your business such as your business name and location, description of your business and its products and/or services, your management team and mission statement.
+This section highlights at least one important statement from each of the other sections in your business plan, while also including basic information about your business such as your business name and location, description of your business and its products and/or services, your management team, and the company's mission statement.

 Products or Services

 The products or services section of your business plan should clearly describe what products and/or services you're selling with an emphasis on the value you're providing to your customers or clients.
 This section will also include pricing information, a comparison to similar products or services in the market, and an outline of future offerings.